For free expert advice, send us a message and we’ll be in touch

 Unsecured Creditors – Next on the list are the unsecured creditors.
 This includes:

 - Trade Creditors

-- HM Revenue and Customs (HMRC was, prior to 2002, listed as a preferential creditor until the Enterprise Act came into effect)
+- HM Revenue and Customs (since 2002, when the Enterprise Act came into effect)

 Where a company has secured a floating charge over the assets of the company on or after 15 September 2003, and the company’s net property is greater than £10,000, then unsecured creditors will benefit from the associated prescribed part fund.